amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/02_autonomy/01_current_mindset/psychometrics.04.md

-#Psychometric testing
+﻿#Psychometric testing

 Psychometric testing is a fancy way of saying “personality test.”
-As stated earlier, it’s full-blown pseudoscience.
-Yet, what they do give insight into is a wide variety of personality traits and behaviors.
-When we do these tests, we can recognize our behavior better.
+As stated earlier, it’s a full-blown pseudoscience.
+However, psychometrics do get something right: they showcase a wide variety of personality traits and behaviors.
+When we do these tests, we can read these traits and behaviors and see which ones resonate with us.

 In turn, we can recognize when specific emotions cause specific reactions.

-Take all these tests with a grain of salt. **Your personality is not fixed at birth, and you can change anything about yourself that you want to.**
+Take all these tests with a grain of salt, but pick and choose what resonates with you.
+The more you take of these tests, perhaps the more you’ll learn.
+Rather than seeing the personality categories as fitting you exactly, use your own discretion.

 There are a variety of tests that you can do to learn more about yourself.
 These following tests measure personality attributes.
-Ideal for dating sites and corporations training communication and teamwork that want to generate vectors for machine learning models.
-Even though they are a bit like reading a horoscope, we can use these to gain insight into our strengths and weaknesses.
-You can search for tests like the “Ocean Model”, RHETI or Meyers Briggs.
+Even though they’re a bit like reading a horoscope, we can use these tests to gain insight into our strengths and weaknesses.
+You can search for tests like the Ocean Model, RHETI, or Meyers Briggs.

-Keep in mind, **personality is not fixed**, it is fluid, and you can shape yourself into whom you want to be.